-Scrapie is a deadly, degenerative and transmissible disease that affects the central nervous system of sheep and goats.
+Scrapie is a deadly, degenerative and transmissible prion disease.
+Scrapie affects the central nervous system of sheep and goats.
+Wageningen Bioveterinary Research (WBVR) conduct research into this disease.

-The name Scrapie is derived from one of the symptoms.
-Due to severe itching, sick animals scrape their skin against fences or other fixed objects.
-Other symptoms are a dry coat and skin, and severe weight loss.
+Sick animals scrape their skin against fences or other fixed objects.
+Besides severe itching, other symptoms are a dry coat and skin, and severe weight loss.
 Movement disorders can also occur.
 However, these are not as pronounced as with BSE in cattle; usually only one animal of the herd is affected.

 Scrapie has an incubation period of more than two years.
 As a result, the disease symptoms are only seen in adult animals.
 In non-susceptible animals, the pathogen has virtually no chance of causing disease symptoms during their relatively short lives.